 - Announce dates and locations of the board meetings for the coming year at the General Membership meeting of the conference.
 If possible, list these dates in the The Tarheel Surveyor.

 - At the end of the term, shall file a report of accomplishments and unfinished business.

-- The President Elect shall serve as Chairman of the Convention Committee.
+- The President-elect shall serve as Chairman of the Conference Committee.

 - Work with the President and Executive Director on the agenda for each meeting.

 - Submit a report at the Winter Board meeting recommending revisions to the committee charges for the coming year.
 This report will include the names of proposed committee chairman and members.

 - In cooperation with the President, plan the program for the out-of-state guests at the conference; select gifts, if any, for said guests; and assist in hosting.

 - Be responsible for recapping the Board of Director’s meeting to the General Membership meetings held in the summer and winter.